SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/shell-commands.md

 		"accept" : "application/vnd.oma.lwm2m+json"}

 <br />
 The CoAP response data is populated into the operation response.
-Please note that {{< product-c8y-iot >}} does not further process CoAP responses.
-We also recommend using raw CoAP requests for device interactions only in exceptional cases.
+Note that {{< product-c8y-iot >}} does not further process CoAP responses.
+We also recommend you to use raw CoAP requests for device interactions only in exceptional cases.
 Any interaction with an LWM2M device should be carried out using standard LWM2M operations.
 </td>
 </tr>
 </tbody>